 If the AdfsUser@corp.local user is a member of the ADGroup@corp.local group, entering this information in the wizard allows a vCenter Server administrator to search for and find the ADGroup@corp.local group and add it to the vCenter Server Administrators@vsphere.local group.
 As a result, the AdfsUser@corp.local user is granted administrative privileges in vCenter Server upon logging in.

 vCenter Server also uses this search process when you configure global permissions for Active Directory users and groups.
-In both cases, either configuring global permissions, or adding a user or group, you select "Microsoft ADFS" from the Domain drop-down menu to search for and select users and groups from your Active Directory domain.
+In both cases, either configuring global permissions, or adding a user or group, you select the domain you entered for your AD FS identify provider from the Domain drop-down menu to search for and select users and groups from your Active Directory domain.